 THE PERFECT COMBINATION OF FUNCTION AND LOOK

 Anybody who travels the world will tell you that comfortable shoes are the be all and end all of each trip.
-LOWA’s travel collection consists of trendy all-rounders equipped with a broad range of functions that complement their modern design.
+LOWA’s everyday outdoor collection consists of trendy all-rounders equipped with a broad range of functions that complement their modern design.
 Outdoor fans do not have to forgo the comfort of sports shoes in their daily lives either.
 Innovative sole design and materials ensure optimal padding, long service life and a springy feel.

 In this construction style, the sole is designed as a type of shell that forms a perfect home for the foot.
 The result is guaranteed comfort.

-Breathable and comfortable – LOWA also uses GORE-TEX® SURROUNDTM technology in its travel line.
+Breathable and comfortable – LOWA also uses GORE-TEX® SURROUND technology in its travel line.
 With the help of the sole’s open design, warm air can escape from the shoe and fresh air can flow into it.
 This produces 360° climate comfort throughout the entire shoe.
 The sole itself is completely waterproof.

 PERFECT WEATHER PROTECTION